• • •

 - To recruit Promise Fellows, send recruitment messages to your alumni, teachers or staff that care about supporting students, or community engagement lists.
 Members of your community will help you find the right applicants.

-- To recruit VISTAs, reach out to former college interns, program participants, retired staff, or former board members.
+- To recruit Groundwork Fellows, reach out to former college interns, program participants, retired staff, or former board members.
 They may know others to refer — or apply for the work themselves.

-- To recruit Summer Youth Support Fellows, reach out to former program participants or alumni who might be home for the summer.
+- To recruit Summer Engagement Fellows, reach out to former program participants or alumni who might be home for the summer.